 message property

-A codeFlow object MAY contain a property named message whose value is a string containing a message relevant to the code flow.
+A codeFlow object MAY contain a property named message whose value is a string containing a plain text message (§3.10.2) relevant to the code flow.

 locations property

 A codeFlow object SHALL contain a property named locations whose value is an array of one or more annotatedCodeLocation objects (§3.25).
 Each element of the array SHALL represent a single location visited by the tool in the course of producing the result.
 This array does not need to include every location visited by the tool, but the elements that are present SHALL occur in the order that the tool visited them.
 The elements do need to be unique within the array.